 LOGGING OUT

-To log out, simply close the browser or log out via external authentication method
+To log out, simply close the browser or log out via an external authentication method.

 INTERFACE OVERVIEW

 The following section will show examples of the Carrier Web interface pages and provide explanations of the functionality, purpose, or use of each page.
 This section is a reference when working with the application on a daily basis.